-RICHMOSD.
-Balmain Street.-At the beginning of March I came to this place with the object of trying to organise a church, and since then four others have joined in with me in the same object.
-The Sunday School, which has been conducted for years past by R. C. Edwards, has over too scholars and the Band of Hope has a membership of 197.
+Ricasosts, Balmain Street.-At the beginning of March I came to this place with the object of trying to organise a church, and since then four others have cined in with me in the same object.
+The Sunday

+School, which has been conducted for years past by R. C. Edwards, has over too scholars and the Band of Hope has a membership of 197.

-The Balmain Cricket Club held an entertainment in the Sunday School last Friday evening.
-The Belle building was packed.
-J. A. Davies occupied the chair.
-A good programme of songs, recitations, cake, coffee, etc. During the evening J. A. Davies, on behalf of the club, presented R. C. Edwards with a silver teapot, and L. Crook with a silver medal.
+The Balmain Cricket Club held an entertainment is the Sanday School last Friday evening.
+The Balm.
+A good programme of songs, recitations, cake, code, etc. During the evening J. A. Davies, on held of the club, presented R. C. Edwards with a niver teapot, and L. Crock with a silver medal.

-May 7.
 R. J. CLOW.